This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 2013 – Universities of Vienna and California

 The first application (now patent) was filed by Emmanuelle Charpentier and Jennifer Doudna and their respective employers at the time, the University of Vienna and the University of California, in March 2013.
 Charpentier and Doudna would later share the 2020 Nobel Prize in Chemistry for developing the CRISPR/Cas9 genome editing system.
-This claims priority from several US provisional applications, the earliest of which was dated May 2012.
+This application claims priority from several US provisional applications, the earliest of which was dated May 2012.
 This provisional was filed shortly before Charpentier and Doudna's research groups jointly published their seminal research article describing how CRISPR/Cas9 systems work and how they can be used in genome editing in June 2012[1].
 The application was briefly opposed by a straw person, but it withdrew the opposition without filing any arguments or evidence.
 The patent was granted in 2017.

 At its broadest, the patent claims a method of modifying a target DNA by contacting it with a Cas9 endonuclease and a single (engineered) guide RNA (sgRNA), the sgRNA comprising (i) a targeting segment – a nucleotide sequence from a CRISPR RNA (crRNA) that is complementary to the target DNA sequence – and (ii) a Cas9 binding segment – complementary stretches of nucleotides from the crRNA and a trans-activating CRISPR RNA (tracrRNA) that hybridise to form a double-stranded, covalently-bound RNA duplex (dsRNA).
 There are two points worth noting about the scope of this claim.
 First, it encompasses the use of CRISPR/Cas9 in eukaryotic genome editing (it would be of limited utility if it did not).
 This is worth noting because there was a disagreement between Charpentier and Doudna on the one hand and Feng Zhang and the Broad Institute of Harvard and MIT on the other about who was first to demonstrate that CRISPR/Cas9 could be applied to edit the genomes of eukaryotes (see below).
 Second, it encompasses CRISPR/Cas9 genome-editing systems derived from any species (see below).